-5. Watch your beliefs
+5. Your love beliefs

 There’s plenty of research that explains our mind is connected to the body and the body is connected to our mind: Our beliefs, thoughts, and emotions can either have a positive or a negative effect on our body.
 So your beliefs become your body which then affects the body’s physical functioning.